2020s in fashion: The resurgence of short shorts for men

 Jack Grealish wearing 5-inch inseams with crew socks during the 2022 FIFA World Cup.

-While already a staple in European athleisure, 5-inch inseams became especially popular in the United States during the early 2020s.
+While already a staple in European athleisure, 5-inch inseams became especially popular in the US during the early 2020s.
 Embraced by NBA players and celebrities alike, they quickly became a wardrobe essential for many American men—especially among Gen Z and Gen Alpha—driven by shifting pop culture trends and the continued popularity of athleisure and vintage fashion.
 Male celebrities like Pedro Pascal, Paul Mescal, Donald Glover, and Jeremy Allen White contributed to the popularity of short shorts by frequently wearing the style in public and attracting positive attention on social media.
 Additionally, brands like Gym Shark, Under Armour and Nike, and others capitalized on this trend, designing tailored athletic shorts that could be worn both during workouts and in casual settings.
 Common materials included linen, cotton, and polyester, aligning with the era's emphasis on comfort and casual styling.
 These shorts gained a playful, provocative nickname in the public sphere, being referred to as "hoochie daddy shorts" or even "slutty shorts" as they became a bold fashion choice and a notable part of the evolving trends in men's fashion. short shorts gained widespread popularity among athletes and celebrities, coexisting alongside the continued trend of longer, 2000s-inspired shorts.
 Both styles were popular choices, reflecting the variety of preferences in men's fashion during the early 2020s.

 Workwear and street fashion

 Oversized workwear-inspired outfit worn by indie rocker Sam Fender in 2021.

 Workwear has long been popular among blue-collar Americans, but in the 2020s, it transformed into trendy closet staple for urban Gen Z men.
 Brands like Dickies, Bass Pro Shop, Pit Viper and Carhartt, traditionally associated with labor-intensive professions, were embraced by the fashion world and predominantly LGBTQ+ spaces.
 These items were first introduced to the scene through independent menswear stores like American Classics in London and Oi Polloi in Manchester.
-As masculine workwear staples—such as work boots, crewneck shirts, camouflage clothes, crew socks, corduroy, Detroit jackets, and overalls—became highly sought after by streetwear enthusiasts, they made their way into department stores and high-street retailers.
+As masculine workwear staples—such as work boots, crewneck shirts, camouflage clothes, crew socks, corduroy, barn jackets, and overalls—became highly sought after by streetwear enthusiasts, they made their way into department stores and high-street retailers.
 Fast-fashion brands also capitalized on the trend, offering capsule collections of these blue-collar essentials.
 This style merged southern americana and country music influences with elements of hip-hop and skate culture, creating a distinctive, masculine look with mainstream appeal.